AayushPaigwar/Edu-Survey/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Description: Developed a School Feedback Management System with separate login and signup for faculty and students.
+Enabled department-segregated feedback collection, real-time data management, and a faculty dashboard for insights and reporting.
+Built with Flutter for a crossplatfrom interface and Supabase for secure backend services.